 Note that each bot needs a license for each application it uses, i.e. Microsoft Office.

-You can run the RPA Express Pro Trial with multiple concurrent bots without purchasing RDS CALs.
-The RPA Express Installer will activate on the 120th day of RDS grace period and create multiple bots automatically.
+You can run the Intelligent Automation Cloud Business trial version with multiple concurrent bots without purchasing RDS CALs.
+The installer will activate on the 120th day of RDS grace period and create multiple bots automatically.